MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

    [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]

-## Common reasons for ingestion errors or corrupted data
+## Common reasons for ingestion errors or corrupt data

 ### Data type does not match data